 If you don’t hear back, wait at least 48 hours before sending a follow-up.
 On the flipside, don’t wait over a week, or you may have lost your window of opportunity.

 When you’re writing a follow-up email, make sure that your language remains positive and professional.
 You can say things like, “I’m following up on the press release pitch my company sent on [insert precise date].
-I was wondering if you got a chance to read it or if you have any additional questions.”
+I am wondering if you got a chance to read it or if you have any additional questions.”

 Don’t oversell your press release or how much it could benefit the journalist.
 Ultimately, you need to respect their time and their decision.